Lundalogik/move-to-go/README.md

 ```

 ## Persons
-Persons are employees of the organizations in LIME Go.
+Persons are employees of the organizations in Lime Go.
 Just as with the organisations, the imported persons will be
-matched against the source data in LIME Go.
+matched against the source data in Lime Go.

 ```ruby
 person = MoveToGo::Person.new()